How Do Realtors Get Paid?

 A skilled realtor can also provide invaluable assistance in avoiding costly legal errors.
 According to recent research by Clever, over one-third (36%) of FSBO sellers encountered legal issues due to the absence of an agent.[4]

-Alternatives to a percentage-based commission
+Alternatives to the traditional commission model

-Various alternatives to the traditional percentage-based commission model for realtors have emerged to accommodate the evolving needs of sellers seeking cost-effective options.
+Various alternatives to the traditional commission model for realtors have emerged to accommodate the evolving needs of sellers seeking cost-effective options.
 These alternatives include:

-Related links
+Related reading

 Article Sources